mathewgomas-alfred/mathewgomas.io/user_manual/introduction_from_other_software/introduction_from_photoshop.rst

 Erasing
 ^^^^^^^

 In Krita, the eraser is not a tool, it is a Blending mode (or Composite mode).
-You can change each brush you have to erase by pressing :kbd:`E`.
-By pressing :kbd:`E` again you’ll be back to the last blending mode you had selected before pressing :kbd:`E` the first time.
+You can change each brush you have to erase by pressing the :kbd:`E` key.
+By pressing the :kbd:`E` key again you’ll be back to the last blending mode you had selected before pressing the :kbd:`E` key the first time.

 Useful shortcuts
 ^^^^^^^^^^^^^^^^

-* :kbd:`Shift`:  Grow or Shrink the brush size (or :kbd:`[` and :kbd:`]`).
+* :kbd:`Shift`:  Grow or Shrink the brush size (or the :kbd:`[` and :kbd:`]` keys).
 * :kbd:`/`: Switch last preset selected and current (ex: a pencil preset, and an eraser preset).
 * :kbd:`K` and :kbd:`L`: Increment Darker and Lighter value of the active color.
 * :kbd:`I` and :kbd:`O`: Increment opacity plus or minus.